fleetdm/fleet/docs/infrastructure/configuring-the-fleet-binary.md

 ##### `osquery_label_update_interval`

-The interval at which Kolide will ask osquery agents to update their results for label queries.
+The interval at which Fleet will ask osquery agents to update their results for label queries.

 - Default value: `1h`
 - Environment variable: `KOLIDE_OSQUERY_LABEL_UPDATE_INTERVAL`